Tetrahedral Core in a Sea of Competing Magnetic Phases in Graphene: Introduction

 In monolayer graphene, accessing the vHS via doping remains experimentally challenging but feasible through alkali or rare-earth intercalation.
 Techniques involving K, Ca, Gd, and Yb atoms have allowed systematic tuning of the Fermi level and direct ARPES observation of the Dirac cone's shift~\cite{McChesney10,Link19,Rosenzweig19}.
 These studies reveal signatures of extended vHS structures induced by electronic interactions and hybridization.
 More recently, doping-controlled superconducting domes have been observed in bilayer graphene~\cite{Wan23}, drawing intriguing parallels with the superconducting phases in TBG.

 From a theoretical perspective, numerous studies have proposed that the vHS regime in graphene—regardless of stacking—hosts a rich competition between magnetism and superconductivity.
-Functional renormalization group and density matrix renormalization group approaches have consistently predicted a chiral spin-density wave, also referred to as a tetrahedral magnetic order (Tetra), at quarter filling~\cite{Li12,Wang12,Jiang14supercond,Wilhelm2023,Scholle25}.
-This phase competes with $d+id$ superconductivity~\cite{Nandkishore12}, and may also give rise to spontaneous quantum anomalous Hall effects~\cite{Li12,Jiang15}.
+Functional renormalization group and density matrix renormalization group approaches have consistently predicted a chiral spin-density wave, also referred to as a tetrahedral magnetic order (Tetra), at quarter filling~\cite{Li12,Wang12,Jiang14supercond,Ying18,Wilhelm2023,Scholle25}.
+However none of these references seem to tackle low interaction values, and some (such as \cite{Jiang14supercond}) cannot distinguish the Tetra order from a spin-charge-Chern liquid.
+This phase also competes with $d+id$ superconductivity~\cite{Nandkishore12}, and may also give rise to spontaneous quantum anomalous Hall effects~\cite{Li12,Jiang15}.
 These findings are further corroborated by variational Monte Carlo simulations~\cite{Ying18} and extended Hubbard models~\cite{Jiang15}, which show robustness of the tetrahedral state against next-nearest-neighbor interactions and suggest a universal tendency toward noncoplanar magnetism near the vHS.

 The relevance of noncoplanar and geometrically nontrivial spin states extends beyond graphene.
 Recent works in frustrated magnets report tetrahedral and cuboctahedral orders stabilized by itinerant electrons or competing exchanges.
 In triangular metals such as Co$_{1/3}$TaS$_2$, tetrahedral triple-$\bm{Q}$ order is linked to large spontaneous Hall conductivities~\cite{Park23}, while cuboctahedral states appear in kagome antiferromagnets~\cite{Messio12,Messio13,lugan_schwinger_2022}.
 Spin-1 bilinear-biquadratic models on the honeycomb lattice also host eightfold degenerate chiral spin liquids and multipolar orders with non-zero scalar chirality, from the interplay of dipolar and quadrupolar moments~\cite{Pohle23,Pohle24}.
 These developments underscore broad interest in unconventional textures across lattices and models, motivating their study in itinerant systems like doped graphene.